EttienneS/starting_block/README.md

 # starting_block
 Project is intended to be a starting point for grid based games.
 This project is updated as I learn and complete parts from other projects to help accelerate future projects to not have to re-invent the wheel each time.

+## Before you begin

+This project is no longer in active develoment.
+The first project I used this with (see sapphire-transistor) found several large gaps in the functionality.

+I have decided to rather focus on smaller projects but leaving this here if I ever want to return to it.

 ## Getting Started

 ### Part 1: Get a clean URP Unity project